 On the wagon, teetotal, drying out or abstaining.
 Whatever you call it, if you went alcohol-free for Dry July this year, you are going to make amazing things happen!

 Dry July encouraged participants to lose the booze for 31 days in July to raise funds for people affected by cancer.

-The Leukaemia Foundation is thrilled to be a nominated beneficiary in the 2018 Dry July fundraising campaign, and even more thrilled to see our supporters’ amazing fundraising.
+The Leukaemia Foundation is hugely proud to be a nominated beneficiary in this year’s Dry July fundraising campaign.

 Developed by the Leukaemia Foundation in consultation with people living with a blood cancer, Leukaemia Foundation support staff, haematology nursing staff and/or Australian clinical haematologists.
 This content is provided for information purposes only and we urge you to always seek advice from a registered health care professional for diagnosis, treatment and answers to your medical questions, including the suitability of a particular therapy, service, product or treatment in your circumstances.
 The Leukaemia Foundation shall not bear any liability for any person relying on the materials contained on this website.